 Dooku proved able to compete with Yoda but was unable to defeat his former master and was forced to retreat.

 One of the most interesting things in this Star Wars lightsaber duel is that we saw how Yoda would rather save Anakin and Obi-Wan’s lives than win the duel.
-It really shows how selfless Yoda is, and how good of a Jedi he really is.
+It shows how selfless Yoda is, and how good of a Jedi he is.

 7/30.
 Luke vs. Vader on Cloud City